dhawalhost/nqjson/benchmark/README.md

 - `github.com/tidwall/gjson` - for GET operation comparisons
 - `github.com/tidwall/sjson` - for SET/DELETE operation comparisons

-These are **automatically managed** by the `go.mod` file in this directory and are **NOT** required for normal njson usage.
+These are **automatically managed** by the `go.mod` file in this directory and are **NOT** required for normal nqjson usage.

 ## Module Structure

 ```
-njson/
+nqjson/
 ├── go.mod                    # Main module - ZERO dependencies
-├── njson_get.go
+├── nqjson_get.go
-├── njson_get_test.go        # Tests - no external deps
+├── nqjson_get_test.go        # Tests - no external deps
 └── benchmark/
     ├── go.mod               # Benchmark module - has gjson/sjson
     ├── get_bench_test.go    # Benchmarks comparing with gjson
     └── set_bench_test.go    # Benchmarks comparing with sjson
 ```

-The `replace` directive in `benchmark/go.mod` points to the parent directory, so benchmarks always use the local development version of njson.
+The `replace` directive in `benchmark/go.mod` points to the parent directory, so benchmarks always use the local development version of nqjson.

 ## Benchmark Results